pagopa/selfcare-common-frontend/README.md

 It's possible to modify the login path changing the value in [CONFIG.URL_FE.LOGIN](#Configuration) inside the index.tsx file

 ## withRetrievedValue
-Decorator to retrieve a value and serve it once ready to the decorated component.
+Decorator to retrieve a value and serve it once ready to the decorated component, moreover it will provide the decorated component a function to re-execute the retrieve method.

-Using it together with [useReduxCachedValue](#usereduxcachedvalue) will allow to build a component which will use centralized and cached data
+Using it together with [useReduxCachedValue](#usereduxcachedvalue) will allow to build a component which will use centralized and cached data (the reload function in this case will call again the function that will retrieve cached data).

 See withRetrievedValue.test.tsx file for an example.

 Given the following type parameters: